Current employer: University of Bristol

 What is the most difficult thing which you have faced in your career?

-I think the most difficult part in a research career is the competition.
+I think the most difficult part of a research career is the competition.
 There are so many individuals out there who are in the same stage of their career as you and this means that when applying for further positions, you have to stand out.
 This is a skill in itself, and it has taken several attempts to not be disheartened by rejection.
-I have strived to immerse myself in opportunities, for which Plymouth University and the people there have been instrumental.
+I have strived to immerse myself in opportunities, for which the University of Plymouth and the people there have been instrumental.
 For me, striving for more has meant moving away from family, which has also been one of the hardest aspects.

 What is the best, most exciting or fun thing that you have done in your career?

 It is so difficult to choose just one moment.
 I found my laboratory projects in both my research placements and final year project very exciting, particularly with the prospect of discovering something new and being given the freedom to work independently.
-Since then I have enjoyed being involved in some pivotal research studies, for example a Phase 1 haemophilia trial in the NHS.
+Since then I have enjoyed being involved in some pivotal research studies, for example, a Phase 1 haemophilia trial in the NHS.